fluxo-js/fluxo/README.md

 Example: if you trigger the event `sayHello` on your object, the event called `*` will be triggered, but the arguments to the callback for this event is diferrent of other events.
-The first argument will be the name of event that was triggered, the rest is the same of other events.
+The first argument will be the name of event that was triggered, the rest is the same of the other events.

 ```js
 jon.on(["sayHello"], function (store) {